semaphoreP/codeastro/README.md

 1. Follow the [installation instructions](https://github.com/semaphoreP/codeastro/blob/master/Day0/INSTALL.md) to get the necessary packages installed.

-2. Clone this repo to your machine: `git clone https://github.com/semaphoreP/codeastro.git`.

-3. Do the [diagnostic assignment](https://github.com/semaphoreP/codeastro/blob/master/Day0/diagnostic.ipynb) to get familiarized with some Python fundamentals.
+2. Do the [diagnostic assignment](https://github.com/semaphoreP/codeastro/blob/master/Day0/diagnostic.ipynb) to get familiarized with some Python fundamentals.
+You can access this notebook by starting a Jupyter notebook server from the command line and opening it from your browser or by opening the notebook directly with VS Code.